From Leipzig to Hypezig - hipsters eye new playground

 Leipzig’s abandoned buildings offer a blank canvas for entrepreneurial types like Krauss and Dietze to create new community spaces, but they’re also ripe for speculative practices by firms looking to capitalize on the hype.

-Although the city’s average residential rent hovers around 5 euros per square meter, apartment buildings bought and renovated by large real estate firms in the western part of the city are now asking upwards of 8 euros per square meter.
+Although the city’s average residential rent hovers around 5 euros per square metre, apartment buildings bought and renovated by large real estate firms in the western part of the city are now asking upwards of 8 euros per square metre.

 “It’s not a problem to build these expensive lofts,” Krauss said.
 “The problem is finding someone who can afford to live there.”